 - Mix water with vinegar in the ratio of 1-part vinegar and 3 parts water.
-Just maintain it at 1:3 to make sure that the solution is stronger enough to deal with bacteria and mold.
-If you wash your berries this way, you are sure to have them last longer in the fridge than you can realize.
+Just maintain it at 1:3 to make sure that the solution is stronger enough to deal with bacteria and mould.
+If you wash your berries this way, you are sure to have them last longer in the fridge than you can realise.

 - Pour as many berries into the solution as you can.
 If the space is too small, set some aside.
 You can wash them later without replacing the solution.